RaiderHQ/ruby_raider/README.md

 * Generating a framework with Cucumber and Appium cross platform

-* Generating a visual testing framework with Rspec, Aplitools and Selenium
+* Generating a visual testing framework with Rspec, Applitools and Selenium

 ***In order to run the Appium tests, download the example [app](https://github.com/saucelabs/my-demo-app-rn).***